 For further information please contact email@example.com or call 01367 242828.

 Each year there are a number of seminars held at a variety of locations and all HPA Accredited Coaches and Instructors are obliged to attend in order to maintain their qualification and to be able to renew the following season.
-These usually take just over a morning to complete.
-The Endorsement Seminars are held on the same day in the afternoon.
+These usually take just over half a day to complete.

 Please e-mail firstname.lastname@example.org to book your place